Mokkapps/website/src/content/posts/2019-07-06___how-i-set-up-a-new-angular-project/index.md

 - Provides [snapshot testing](https://jestjs.io/docs/en/snapshot-testing)
 - More active community

-To be honest, I haven't used Jest in any of my Angular projects yet but I will definitely give it a try in one of my next projects.
+To be honest, I haven't used Jest in any of my Angular projects yet but I will give it a try in one of my next Angular projects.
 The main reason why I haven't used it yet is that I worked on existing codebases with many jasmine tests and there was no need/time/budget to migrate them to Jest.
+But I already used Jest in a Vue.js project and liked it.

+If you are just annoyed with the verbose code produced by using Angular's [TestBed API](https://angular.io/guide/testing#component-dom-testing) I would suggest trying [Spectator](https://github.com/NetanelBasal/spectator) which allows us to write "readable, sleek and streamlined unit tests".

+A summary of my testing suggestions:

+* Consider using Spectator instead of the TestBed API of Angular.
+* Consider using Jest instead of Karma/Jasmine (Migration is quite easy)
+* Consider using [ng-mocks](https://www.npmjs.com/package/ng-mocks) to mock your component, directives, services, pipes and more.
+Your unit tests should be pure and therefore isolated.
+* Consider using a functional component testing approach over the technical class testing approach.
+Test your component from the DOM and not the class, you should think in user events instead of methods.

 ### Effective Development Practices